These are the twins whose first-time reaction to hearing Phil Collins has captured the internet - KTVZ

 “I have never seen nobody drop a beat three minutes in the song!”
 Fred exclaims, talking to the camera.

-Their joy is delightful.
-And in the last week, the video has seemingly exploded — with more than 1.7 million views.
+The pure joy they get from discovering songs is delightful — and appealing.
+In the last week, the video has seemingly exploded — with more than 1.7 million views.

 Tim, pictured in most of the videos wearing a durag, didn’t even know the video had blown up.
 A friend told him later.